The W.O.R.D Bible Study Method

 This is why I Inscribe the Word daily.
 I want to find Jesus for myself.
 As I write, the Lord speaks the wisdom I need for the moment.
-Inscribing the Word for the last nine months has created a hunger inside me for more and more of the Word.
+Inscribing the Word has created a hunger inside me for more and more of the Word.
 I have desired to DIG DEEPER.

 In Digging Deeper, I have developed The W.O.R.D Study Method.